karlsen-network/rusty-karlsen/docs/testnet1-transition.md

 Kaspa is about to take a significant leap with the **Crescendo Hardfork**, as detailed in [KIP14](https://github.com/kaspanet/kips/blob/master/kip-0014.md), transitioning from 1 to 10 blocks per second.
 To ensure a stable rollout, **Testnet 10 (TN10)** will first undergo this shift on approximately **March 6, 2025, 18:30 UTC**.
 By running TN10 and providing feedback, you help prepare for a smooth mainnet upgrade, tentatively planned for the end of April or early May.

-Karlsen is taking a major step forward with the **Pulse Hardfork**, following the same technological advancements as Kaspa's Crescendo Hardfork, as outlined in [KIP14](https://github.com/kaspanet/kips/blob/master/kip-0014.md),.
+Karlsen is taking a major step forward with the **Pulse Hardfork**, following the same technological advancements as Kaspa's Crescendo Hardfork, as outlined in [KIP14](https://github.com/kaspanet/kips/blob/master/kip-0014.md).
 This upgrade transitions the network from 1 block per second to 10 blocks per second.
-To ensure a smooth deployment, Karlsen Testnet 10 (KTN10) will first adopt these changes around <date_to_define> UTC.
-By running KTN10 and providing feedback, you contribute to a successful mainnet upgrade, tentatively scheduled for the end of April or early May.
+To ensure a smooth deployment, Karlsen Testnet 1 (TN1) will first adopt these changes around **May 14, 2025, 7:30 UTC**.
+By running TN1 and providing feedback, you contribute to a successful mainnet upgrade, tentatively scheduled for the end of April or early May.

 ---